AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

   * `fqdn` - (Required) FQDN.
 Example: "facebook.com".
   * `proto` - (Required) Protocol.
 Valid values: "all", "tcp", "udp", "icmp".
   * `port` - (Required) Port.
 Example "25".
+  * `action` - (Optional) What action should happen to matching requests.
+Possible values are: 'Base Policy', 'Allow' or 'Deny'.
+Defaults to 'Base Policy' if no value provided.
     * For protocol "all", port must be set to "all".
     * For protocol “icmp”, port must be set to “ping”.